Same-Side Angles

-When two lines "r" and "s" are intersected by a transversal "t", two angles are termed conjugate angles if they do not share a common vertex, are both either interior or exterior, and are located on the same side of the transversal.
+When two lines "r" and "s" are intersected by a transversal "t", two angles are called same-side angles (or consecutive) if they do not share a common vertex, are both either interior or exterior, and are located on the same side of the transversal.

-• "Interior" if they are between the two lines.
+• Same-side interior angles (or consecutive interior angles), if they are between the two lines.

-• "Exterior" if they are outside the two lines.
+• Same-side exterior angles (or consecutive exterior angles), if they are outside the two lines.

 Consider two lines "r" and "s" intersected by a transversal line "t".